Yarpirates20/Yarpirates20/README.md

 ---

-- 🏳️‍🌈 I'm Rob, which is definitely **not** short for Robotic Overlord Butler.
+🏳️‍🌈 I'm Rob, which is definitely **not** short for Robotic Overlord Butler.
+My main hobbies are reading (anything, words mostly), and solving problems.

-##### Main interests:
+##### Main tech interests:

 - C/C++
 - Python
 - Linux/Bash
+- Tetris

 ##### Experience and education:

-- is still pretty fresh.
+- I'd classify my programming experience as early-stage advanced beginner.
+Docs supporting this claim available upon request.
-- Pursuing an Associates Degree at Rock Valley College
+- Pursuing an Associates Degree in Computer and Information Systems at Rock Valley College, Rockford, Illinois.
-- Open to collaboration and interesting ideas
+- Open to collaboration and interesting ideas.

 ##### Find me on: